Explaining to a non-teacher just how busy a job teaching is, well, that’s a challenging task.

 Setting up the Eisenhower Method for yourself can begin with what I like to refer to as “Timely and Extremely Useful Fancy Procrastination” (which is clearly very different from other less desirable forms of fancy procrastination).

 Cork Boards or White Boards

 Being a hands-on person, I have set up four small, colour-coded cork boards (one for each category), on which I pin each task or idea.
 Daiso and Kmart each have a great selection of little boards for those of you who fancy a more tactile task management system.

-These FREE printable Eisenhower planners will help you set up your physical matrix.
+These printable Eisenhower planners will help you set up your physical matrix.
 Available in three different layouts, you can select which you feel will work best for you.

 If you like to be able to think on the go, there are some fantastic websites and apps available that are perfect for maintaining your urgent and important quadrants.